Living Room Design

 When we started this entire renovation project over 20 years ago, one of the goals was to emulate the sukiya style home design, with fairly simple wood and plaster interior surfaces and trim, along with certain key Japanese architectural components typical of the late Edo period.
 These elements include the engawa influenced back deck, the genkan of the main entry, and the fusuma doors and tokonoma alcove in the main room.
 With the header for the fusuma doors in place and the ceiling rough carpentry completed, it was time to work out the details of the tokonoma at long last.
 The troubling issue with getting a "formal" tokonoma into our space was that the tokonoma is actually part of a larger design component called a hondoko, and there simply wasn't enough room to make it happen.
 To have the fusuma doors "make sense", they would run from the bathroom wall toward the front wall, and fill 12-feet of that 18-foot long open space (with each door being 3-feet wide).
 That left us a 6-foot long section which would neatly hide the two sets of doors when they were all in the open position, which is where the problem comes in...

 As mentioned above, a formal tokonoma is one part of a hondoko, which also has a shelving alcove (the tokowaki) to the right of the display alcove (the actual tokonoma, or just toko), and then a low desk with a window (the shoin) to the left and perpendicular to the display alcove.
 The shelf alcove is supposed to be the same width as the display alcove, which would mean we only have room for 6-feet of sliding doors — and that would put the couch in front of the alcoves, which would make no sense and look fairly silly.
 There are also "rules" about how high the cross bar for the tokonoma front wall is supposed to be (the otoshigake) relative to the height of the door header (the nagaoshi), and how high that's supposed to be relative to the ceiling plane, along with strict dimensions for the spacing of shelves in the tokowaki, and the height of the floor of the tokonoma relative to the room floor.
 We're not going to worry too much about most of those "rules" (and we can't do anything to raise the entire room height to meet those various relative height offsets anyway), so we just decided to try and make it work within the available space.
 This also works fine within the sukiya style concept, which is much less formal than the more strict shoin building style.
-The biggest difference between our tokonoma and a formal hondoko is that I re-located the entire shelf alcove to the usual position of the shoin (perpendicular to the left side of the toko), and there's no shoin as all (although the media cabinet and window above it will kinda-sorta look right).
+The biggest difference between our tokonoma and a formal hondoko is that I re-located the entire shelf alcove to the usual position of the shoin (perpendicular to the left side of the toko), and there's no shoin at all (although the media cabinet and window above it will kinda-sorta look right).
 The other big difference is that both the display alcove and the shelf alcove aren't actually alcoves, but instead stick in to the main room – with the shelves sticking into the toko.
 I won't tell if you don't.

 click to magnify Framing the tokonoma (4 photos).